-The Islamic Republic of Iran is a theocratic republic with a constitution that created a political system based on the concept in Shia Islam.
-While mechanisms for popular election existed within the structure of the state, the supreme leader held significant influence over the legislative and executive branches of government (through various unelected councils under his authority) and held constitutional authority over the judiciary, the government-run media, and the armed forces.
+The Islamic Republic of Iran is a theocratic republic with a political system based on concepts found in Shia Islam.
+While mechanisms for popular election existed within the structure of the state, the supreme leader held significant influence over the legislative and executive branches of government through unelected councils under his authority and held constitutional authority over the judiciary, the government-run media, and the armed forces.
+The supreme leader also indirectly controlled the internal security forces and other key institutions.
 Civilian authorities maintained effective control over the security forces.

-The government took few steps to investigate, prosecute, punish, or otherwise hold accountable officials, whether in the security services or elsewhere in the government, who committed abuses.
+The government took few steps to investigate, prosecute, punish, or otherwise hold accountable officials, in the security services or elsewhere in government, who committed these abuses.
 Impunity remained pervasive throughout all levels of the government and security forces.